 4. Inspire action

 Data and facts are important, but wordsmithing builds influence, fires up imagination, and enables you to make friends and influence people.
+Think of how you can use storytelling techniques with presentations you make on the job.

 Entrepreneurs like Richard Branson use storytelling to their advantage.
 He was stranded at an airport on a remote island when his flight was canceled.
 He chartered a plane and offered to take the other bumped passengers to their destinations for $39 apiece.
 Not long afterward, he founded the British airline Virgin Atlantic.